Fishing on Bonaire

 Pacific Lionfish

 And finally, it must be mentioned that the island is trying to control the invasive Pacific Lionfish, a predatory fish expanding territories within the Caribbean.
 Check with your dive operator to see if they offer a lionfish hunting course.
-Once you have caught your lionfish, try out some of the recipes provided by InfoBonaire readers on ideas for how to best prepare them!

 Fishing tournaments

-Bonaire also hosts a number of local and International fishing tournaments during the year, with catches recorded, tagged, and then released back into the sea for future tournaments.
+Bonaire also hosts a number of local and international fishing tournaments during the year, with catches recorded, tagged, and then released back into the sea for future tournaments.
 The edible species are generally donated to various charitable organizations.

 The Bonaire Marine Park